metascript/metascript/README.md

 - Implement the trick about string interpolation
 - Settle on an API for a module system for macros (meta-modules!)
 - Document the AST API that can be used inside macros.
-- Wire the code to generate try-catch-finally
-- Implement the type system
+- Implement the type system, and expand the lighttable plugin to provide type-assisted autocompletion.
 - Finish this TODO list :-)